NCAR/dart-developers-guide/src/github-actions-composites.md

 # Composite Actions
-Composite Github Actions are re-useable and shareable bits that can be packaged and inserted into workflows.
+Composite GitHub Actions are re-useable and shareable bits that can be packaged and inserted into workflows.